nicedreams/rsyncsnap/README.md

 ----------------------------------------------------------------------------------

 ## Warnings
 - Do not delete the soft link to rsyncsnap-current directory!
 The soft link to rsyncsnap-current directory is most important and how rsyncsnap keeps track of previous backup when creating hardlinks.
+Without this softlink it will do a full backup instead of versioned and will create new softlink based from that.
 - Be careful with backup snapshot number.
 If snapshot amount is set to a low number like 1 then all snapshots will be removed.
 - Making any modifications to permissions, directories or files on destination directories after a snapshot backup was performed can cause issues during next snapshot run.
 It is best to not change anything at the destination and consider it **read-only**.
 - Be careful when using `--snapshots` and `--days` together, as `--days` may remove more snapshots than planned if not planned properly.  `--days` option will not work with remote ssh destinations.